fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/Vision/MP4Writer/MP4Writer.md

 # MP4 Writer

 ## Summary
-This example shows how to save a MP4 video using [FFMPEG](https://website-name.com)
+This example shows how to convert a MP4 video using *FFMPEG*.

 ## Workflow
 :::workflow